MicrosoftDocs/azure-stack-docs/azure-stack/aks-hci/aks-hci-evaluation-guide-1.md

 You'll be notified when the VM has been successfully shut down at the requested time.

-With that completed, skip to [connecting to your Azure VM](#connect-to-your-azure-vm).
+With that completed, skip to [connecting to your Azure Virtual Machine](#connect-to-your-azure-vm).

 #### Deployment errors

-If your Azure VM fails to deploy successfully, and the error relates to the **AKSHCIHost001/ConfigureAksHciHost** PowerShell DSC extension, see the [troubleshooting steps](#troubleshooting).
+If your Azure Virtual Machine fails to deploy successfully, and the error relates to the **AKSHCIHost001/ConfigureAksHciHost** PowerShell DSC extension, see the [troubleshooting steps](#troubleshooting).

 ### Option 2 - Create the VM with PowerShell